Techsupport254/tabitha-project/tabitha-proposal.md

    • Frontend:
    o React.js
    • Machine Learning:
-   o TensorFlow and PyTorch (Python): Powerful deep learning frameworks that can be used for more complex AI models if needed in the future.
-Might be overkill for initial symptom-disease prediction. o MLflow: An open-source platform for managing the machine learning lifecycle, including experiment tracking, model packaging, and deployment.
-Useful for organizing and deploying AI models.
+   o XGBoost: A powerful gradient boosting framework used for the disease prediction model, providing efficient and accurate classification capabilities. o scikit-learn: Used for data preprocessing, model evaluation, and utility functions like train-test splitting and cross-validation. o spaCy: Natural Language Processing library used for symptom extraction and text processing. o MLflow: An open-source platform for managing the machine learning lifecycle, including experiment tracking, model packaging, and deployment.
    • Database:
    o MySQL: A widely used, open-source relational database management system (RDBMS).
 Suitable for storing structured data like patient records, prescriptions, and drug information.
    • API Development: Flask itself is excellent for building RESTful APIs for communication between microservices or the frontend and backend.